COVID-19 related closings and changes in East Mississippi

 • Mississippi County Veterans Service Officer Training, Biloxi, MS; April 14-17

-The State-Wide Vietnam War Commemoration scheduled for March 19, in Jackson, at the state Capitol is canceled.

-The Mississippi Arts and Entertainment Experience (The MAX) will be closed through Monday, March 23, President and CEO Mark Tullos Jr., president said Monday.
-Events affected include: all facility rentals; St. Patty’s Day at The MAX; Brown Bag Concert on Third Thursday; Guitar & Ceramics Classes; Make & Take, Mini Maestros Workshops; Blues Series, Aa’Keelah & The Beats; Gestalt Gardner Live – Felder Rushing; First Saturday – Food For Thought (All Activities – Studio Open House, Floral Demo, Art As Creative Healing, Plant Swap); Volunteer Picnic; Sipp & Savor (new date to be determined).
+The Mississippi Arts and Entertainment Experience (The MAX) will be closed through Monday, March 23.
+Events affected include: all facility rentals.

-Meridian Little Theatre's "Murder on the Menu" Dinner Theatre, scheduled for March 26, 27, and 28 has been rescheduled to April 23, 24 and 25.
-MCC has canceled the remainder of their Arts and Letters series, therefore the Dinner Theatre will not conflict with their production of Hairspray.
+Meridian Little Theatre’s “Murder on the Menu” Dinner Theatre has been rescheduled to April 23, 24 and 25.

 The MSU Riley Center postponed Bruce Hornsby and Lula Del Ray shows.
-Tickets for the original events will be honored.
-New show dates will be posted at msurileycenter.com when announced.
-MSU is suspending all university-sponsored events and gatherings, including events sponsored by any registered student organization, through March 23.
+MSU suspended all university-sponsored events and gatherings, including events sponsored by any registered student organization, through March 23.

 At the Temple Theater, artist and songwriter Zach Williams’ headline tour “The Rescue Story Tour” has postponed its visit to Meridian until the fall.
-The concert, which will feature as special guest contemporary Christian music band We The Kingdom as well as Christian band CAIN, was scheduled to be held Sunday, March 29.
+Newsboys United - 2020 Greatness of Our God Tour scheduled for April 25 has been postponed.
+The Price is Right Live scheduled for April 3 has been postponed until Friday, July 31.
+Tickets are available at the Box Office.

 The Meridian Symphony Orchestra postponed Symphony Doo-Dah.